-· Mazda MX5 Miata from 1999 to 2005
+Mazda MX5 Miata from 1999 to 2005

-These cars have a four tooth crank trigger and a three tooth cam trigger with Hall effect sensors.
 This mode requires using both cam and crankshaft position sensors.
 This code allows for both sequential injection and control of the variable valve timing found on 2001-2005 engines.
 Ignition input capture should be set to Rising Edge.